KamranDjourshari24/490DataTool/README.md

 ## Website
 This website allows farms to register and create a customized profile that will display easily accessible information about their operation such as their location, what products they are producing and in what quantities, and a link to their website if they have one.
 This data is searchable based on the data in their profile and focuses on giving users a list of the farms closest to them meeting their search parameters.
 The website is built primarily through JavaScript, HTML, and CSS, and uses Bulma and Bootstrap frameworks.
-Maps are built using MapBox
+Maps are built using MapBox’s Leaflet using our own registered Access Token from Mapbox’s website.

 ### Home Page
 This page is the first page that the user will land on.
 There is a slideshow at the top that cycles through different articles about urban agriculture, so a user who wants to learn more has access to resources that may be useful to them.
 Under this slideshow is the featured farms, which are a randomized set of 3 farms in order to give them exposure on the front page.
 Lastly, below that is the mission statement, which reflects the mission of the Prince George’s County University of Maryland Extension.

 ### Search Page
 This page can be accessed by clicking “Search” on the navigation bar.
 It contains a map and search fields where a user can enter whatever they want to search for.
 Currently they can search by farm name, city, or zipcode, or all 3.
 Any field can be left out of the search if needed.
 Once the “Submit” button is pressed, farms will show up that match the search, and these farms will also show up on the map.